rohitkumar1101/mycalendar-react-frontend/README.md

 **Calendar -- My Tasks**

 This is a simple application which allows the user to add tasks to calendar.
-It also provides functionality to Create, Read, Update and Delete (CRUD)
+It also provides functionality to Create, Read, Update and Delete (CRUD) a Task.

 **Technical Choices**